|

 Born on May 7, Gerald was introduced to the world of music by way

-of classical accordion training which he began at the age of 7.
+of classical accordion training at the age of 7.
 He

 trained with Eva Haupt at Vienna's municipal school of music for